FocusedPoetry10/Prodigy_Infotect_SD_Tasks/PRODIGY_SD_01/README.md

-# Temperature Convertion Program
+# Temperature Conversion Program

 ## Overview

-The Temperature Convertion application is a user-friendly tool designed to convert temperatures between Celsius, Fahrenheit, and Kelvin.
+The Temperature Conversion application is a user-friendly tool designed to convert temperatures between Celsius, Fahrenheit, and Kelvin.
 This application is built using Python's Tkinter library, providing a simple and visually appealing interface for performing temperature conversions.

 ## Features